miayam/miayam.github.io/_posts/2017-05-29-day3-javascript-challenge.md

 Well, I can only change the image background and comment on code that's really important to me.
 Here's the [demo](/demo_day3){:target="_blank"}.

-One good thing about CSS variable is when you change the variable, any elements that have reference to it will change as is.
+One good thing about CSS variable is when you change the variable any elements that have reference to it will change as is.
 The behaviour of CSS variable has no difference from the rest of CSS features, it cascades.
 You can override it if you declare CSS variable on child element.
 In this challenge,